Aircraft Mechanic Schools in Iowa

 AMTS Alternatives

 Other alternatives to graduating from an aviation maintenance technician school include work experience in an FAA-certified repair station or military experience.
-Candidates require 30 months of experience for those pursuing both airframe and powerplant ratings.
+Candidates must have 30 months of experience to pursue both airframe and powerplant ratings.

 Eighteen months of work experience should be sufficient for individuals interested in only one rating (i.e., either airframe or powerplant).